DangTrung1212/historty-quiz/memory-bank/progress.md

    - Accessibility improvements

 ## Known Issues
-- Need to verify format and structure of question JSON data
-- Progress persistence mechanism needs to be tested thoroughly
-- Image unlocking visualization requires implementation
+- No critical context/state bugs remain
+- Some code duplication and complexity due to separate quiz contexts (to be addressed in refactor)

 ## Milestones
 - [x] Project setup and structure established
 - [x] Documentation framework created
 - [x] Refactor True/False section to use dedicated context and UI
-- [ ] Complete answer storage and navigation for True/False section
+- [x] Ensure correct score calculation and answer review for True/False section
+- [x] Robust state reset and navigation for all quiz types
+- [x] Fix infinite render loop in DungSaiQuiz
-- [ ] Quiz section logic implementation for all sections
+- [x] Consistent retake logic for all quiz types
+- [ ] Refactor to unified QuizContext
-- [ ] Progress tracking system
+- [ ] Move business logic to pure functions
-- [ ] Reward unlocking mechanism
+- [ ] Update documentation and Memory Bank after refactor
 - [ ] Complete UI implementation
 - [ ] Testing and optimization
 - [ ] Deployment preparation
-- [ ] **Implement proper True/False UI for "Trắc Nghiệm Đúng Sai" section**
-- [ ] **Wire up answer storage and navigation for True/False section**

 ## Next Milestone Focus
-Complete the answer storage and navigation logic for the True/False section and ensure questions can be loaded, displayed, and answered correctly.
+Refactor to a single, unified QuizContext for all quiz types and update documentation accordingly.

 ## Recently Completed
-- Finalized UI/UX decisions for "Trắc Nghiệm Đúng Sai" section:
-  - Navigation button shows "Tiếp theo" except on the last question, where it shows "Nộp bài"
-  - User selection for Đúng/Sai is highlighted visually (no extra text like "Bạn đã chọn: ...")
-  - No correct/incorrect feedback is shown until after submission
-  - Long passages are handled with collapsible or scrollable containers
-  - Navigation button is at the bottom and disabled until all statements are answered
+- Fixed state reset and navigation bugs for Đúng/Sai (DungSai) quiz
+- Fixed infinite render loop in DungSaiQuiz component
+- Made state reset logic consistent for all quiz types (retake, navigation, etc.)
-  - Dedicated context and answer storage for True/False section
+- Improved context provider placement and usage to avoid unmount/remount bugs
-  - Custom score calculation logic
+- Decoupled navigation from state reset (using router hooks, not window.location)

 ## In Progress
-- Updating UI components to match the finalized Đúng/Sai interaction flow and visual style
-- Wiring up answer storage and navigation for True/False section
+- Planning and designing a unified QuizContext to handle all quiz types
+- Identifying shared logic and moving it to pure functions/hooks

 ## Next Steps
-- Implement and test the new Đúng/Sai UI pattern, ensuring consistency with Trắc Nghiệm 1/2 navigation and progress indicators
-- Complete answer storage and navigation for True/False section
+- Refactor to a single, unified QuizContext for all quiz types
+- Move business logic (scoring, validation) to pure functions in lib/
+- Update all components and pages to use the new context API
+- Update documentation and Memory Bank to reflect the new architecture

 ## Active Decisions
-- **Đúng/Sai Button Highlighting**: Use strong color (primary) for selected, subtle border/background for unselected, no selection text
-- **Navigation Button Text**: "Tiếp theo" for non-final questions, "Nộp bài" for the last question
-- **Dedicated Context**: True/False section uses its own context and answer storage
-- **Score Calculation**: Custom penalty rules for incorrect answers
+- **Unification:** Move away from separate contexts for each quiz type
+- **Encapsulation:** All state transitions (start, answer, reset, complete) will be handled by context methods
+- **Testing:** Pure logic functions will be tested in isolation